grafana/integration-sample-apps/sample-apps/gitlab-single-node/README.md

 - `jinja/templates/`: Jinja2 templates for dynamic configuration generation
 - `jinja/variables/monitoring-config.yaml`: Variables for template rendering

+## Known Metric Issues
+- As of right now there are some metrics that rely on users actually logging in and start contributing to the cluster.
+A majority of metrics are generated but there are some that cannot be easily automatically generated.

 ## Troubleshooting

 ### GitLab Not Accessible